North Korea says no plans to meet US officials at Olympics; Washington seeks more sanctions

 She will be the first member of the Kim family to cross the border into the South.
 Kim Yo Jong is a propaganda official and was blacklisted last year by the U.S. Treasury Department over alleged human rights abuses and censorship.

-Japan's Abe, whose nation has been within range of North Korean missiles for decades, will also attend the ceremony, adding to seating complications for hosts South Korea.
+Japan's Abe, whose nation has been within range of North Korean missiles for decades, will also attend the ceremony, adding to seating complications for the hosts.

 A group of 280 North Koreans arrived in South Korea on Wednesday to support athletes from the two sides at the Games.
 The group included a 229-member cheer squad, taekwondo performers, journalists and the sports minister.

-Preliminary competition at the Games begins on Thursday, with events including curling and ski jumping.
+Preliminary competition at the Games began on Thursday, with events including curling and ski jumping.

-Organisers have already been battling some challenges, including a stomach virus that has affected dozens of staff and a small fire near the Olympic village on Thursday that was quickly extinguished.
+Organisers have already been battling some challenges, including a stomach virus that has affected dozens of staff and a fire near the Olympic media village on Thursday that produced thick black smoke but was quickly extinguished.

-(Reporting by Hyonhee Shin and Christine Kim in SEOUL; Additional reporting by Heekyong Yang and Josh Smith in SEOUL, Soyoung Kim and James Pearson in PYEONGCHANG, Tim Kelly and Linda Sieg in TOKYO, David Brunnstrom and Matt Spetalnick in WASHINGTON, and Michelle Nichols at the UNITED NATIONS; Writing by Lincoln Feast; Editing by Paul Tait)
+(Reporting by Hyonhee Shin and Christine Kim in SEOUL; Additional reporting by Heekyong Yang and Josh Smith in SEOUL, Ossian Shine in PYEONGCHANG, Tim Kelly and Linda Sieg in TOKYO, David Brunnstrom and Matt Spetalnick in WASHINGTON, Michelle Nichols at the UNITED NATIONS and Ben Blanchard in BEIJING; Writing by Lincoln Feast; Editing by Paul Tait)